Northwest Art Alliance

 Alyson Storms earned a Bachelor of Fine Arts degree from Boise State University in 2010 and has actively showcased her art in galleries, fine art festivals, and public spaces.
 Her works have been exhibited in various locations, including Washington, California, Idaho, Ohio, and Oregon.
 Some of her pieces have found a permanent home in places such as the Marriott in Agoura, CA, The City Of Seattle’s collection, the Swedish Women’s Wellness Services Center in Seattle, Auburn City Hall, Seattle Neuropsychiatric Treatment Center, University Oral and Maxillofacial Surgery Center, and Private Companies in Denver, CO.
 Visit Alyson’s website

-As a young child, I learned to draw from my mother who was an artist and teacher of Sumi painting.
+“As a young child, I learned to draw from my mother who was an artist and teacher of Sumi painting.
 Like my mother, I would carry my sketchbook everywhere I went.
 I decided to pursue the arts and earned degrees in both Fine Art and Graphic Design.

 After college, I spent summers as a back country ranger at Mount Rainier National Park where I created botanical illustrations for brochures.
 My next adventure led me to spend a year living in Paris where I discovered the technique of painting on silk.
 Along with Art, I became interested in health and well-being.
 This led me to become certified as both a Counselor and Wellness Coach.
 In my business, Becoming Lighter, I use mindfulness and hypnotherapy to guide women to release the burden of heavy emotions and develop a friendly partnership with their bodies.This encourages the process of “becoming lighter” on all levels; mind, spirit and body.
 Currently, my new artwork combines my love for painting with silk dyes with my passion to inspire healthy eating.
-My mission is to open up a joyful relationship to both food and our bodies.
-Shop from Robin here
+My mission is to open up a joyful relationship to both food and our bodies.” - Robin Maynard-Dobbs.
+Shop from Robin

+Shop from Robin“Over the years, I have produced award-winning images for many commercial industries worldwide.
+Through my commercially driven artwork, I’ve come to recognize that each of us needs to rediscover that all-important sense of our lighter side.
+Today, choosing to move beyond my successful commercial career, I work for the joy it brings to both me and others.
+Working with traditional watercolor painting and contemporary media, my goal is to produce works of art described as fearlessly authentic, whimsical, and sophisticated.
+As a Northwest-based artist, I use my skills to reignite a joyful spark in each of us.
 I have always been inspired by mid-century commercial illustrators.
 Today it’s hard to discover any commercial illustration done entirely by hand and I am bored by “contemporary” computer generated artwork.
 So you can call my work an amalgam of mid-century hand produced artwork and ideas with the aid of modern computers.
-Working with traditional watercolor painting and contemporary media it is my goal to produce works of art described as fearlessly authentic, whimsical, and sophisticated.
+Working with traditional watercolor painting and contemporary media it is my goal to produce works of art described as fearlessly authentic, whimsical, and sophisticated.”
 Shop from Apple Cox Design